kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-15.md

     </details>

 27. Which AWS service allows companies to connect an Amazon VPC to an on-premises data center?
+(Select TWO)
     - A. AWS VPN
     - B. Amazon Redshift
     - C. API Gateway